ProteusMRIgHIFU/BabelBrain/InformationForDrivingSystems.md

 * `/PhaseData`: This is an array of N-elements for ring-type arrays and phased arrays with the complex values used in the simulation to program the device without any skull refocusing compensation.
 This is the most common operation as skull refocusing depends on users having tight control of the orientation of the transducer between planning and real experiments.
 A driving equipment may use `angle(PhaseData)` to program the device.
 However, often software controlling the driving equipment uses `ZSteering` (and `XSteering` and `YSteering` if applicable) to program the device.
 If `PhaseData` is used to program the device, the steering variables should be ignored, and vice versa.

 * `/PhaseDataRefocusing`: This is an optional array of N-elements only available for phased arrays with the complex values used in the simulation to program the device to compensate the skull effects.
-The user must select "refocusing" in Step 2 to make this data available.
+The user must select "refocusing" in Step 2 to set this value.
+If the user didn't select refocusing, this entry will have only 0 values.
 Use this only if the user has tight control of the position of the transducer between simulation and real experiments.
 A driving equipment may use `angle(PhaseDataRefocusing)` to program the device.
 If `PhaseDataRefocusing` is used to program the device, the steering variables should be ignored.